 We stayed in a budget hotel (Friendly Guest House) located at Adriatico St., Malate, Manila.
-We chose the dorm-type air-conditioned room for only Php 375.
+There are a lot of different accommodation options in Manila but we chose the dorm-type air-conditioned room for only Php 375, considering our budget.
 Shane and I were the only Filipinos inside the room.
 There were two Koreans, both teachers in Seoul and an American named Travis.
 They were here too to experience Manila like us.

 Together with Shane and Tin, I continued my journey to the busy streets of Manila.
 The streets were filled with cars, trucks, buses and people.
 Because we got hungry, we settled on eating kwek-kwek, calamares, squid/fish ball and deep-fried isaw along the sidewalk near Universidad de Manila.
 I didn’t mind the sweat dripping from the forehead of the vendors nor the particulates coming from the emissions of the vehicles – all I ever cared was how it answered my gastronomic need during that time.
 At a minimum amount, I was already full.